Sideswipe (Transformers): Transformers: Armada

 Originally called Stepper in the Japanese series "Micron Legend", he was renamed Sideswipe (with a space) when Hasbro released the series in America.
-Transforming into a blue Nissan Skyline, Sideswipe's alternate mode is as realistic as an Armada toy can get to an actual vehicle.
-However, his robot mode is considered by many to be very poorly designed and is the subject of much ridicule.
+He transforms into a blue Nissan Skyline.

 Note: Early packaging of Sideswipe spelled his name without a space, but it was later added.
 According to online posts by Hasbro employees there was a mixup in the naming of Sideswipe and Mini-Con Nightbeat, and the original intention was for them to have each other's name, making this toy a true homage to the original Nightbeat.

 Animated series

 Sideswipe first appears in the Armada episode "Past"(Part 1) as a rookie in Optimus Prime's squad.
 He is rather ridiculous and awkward youth.
 In the animated series it is revealed that once he had been saved from Decepticon execution by Blurr, and has travelled to Earth to join him at last.
 But Blurr is not too glad to have such a subordinate.
 So, by Prime's consent, he charges Hot Shot to take care of Sideswipe.
 Initially Hot Shot is displeased very much that he has to fuss over such a misfit, but he begins to train him, however.
 When Hot Shot's former friend Wheeljack arrives and attacks him, Sideswipe does his best to defend his trainer.
 And when Sideswipe himself is taken a prisoner by Wheeljack, Hot Shot immediately races to his rescue.
 Though the conflagration threatens to consume them all, Hot Shot abandons the fight to save Sideswipe, successfully getting him out just in time.
 Since this moment Sideswipe hero-worships his new friend, much to Hot Shot's amusement, though the latter sometimes feels annoyed with such enthusiastic displays of friendship and even tries to get away from his admirer.

 Sideswipe always did everything to prove his fighting skill to everyone in practice, but he never had become a great warrior, however.
 Nevertheless, he proved to be a real boon for the Autobots because of his good understanding of the computers (for example, he succeeded in deciphering the secret access code of the Decepticon Base revealed by Starscream).
 Later, Sideswipe served as Hot Shot's most loyal soldier when that one briefly took command of the Autobots after Optimus Prime's death.